EricHugo/miComplete/README.rst

 metagenome assembled genomes (MAGs) means often working with incomplete genomes, which can be acceptable provided the researcher is aware of this.
 Therefore there is a clear use for software able to rapidly and accurately provide the stats that describe the quality and completeness of the genomes or genomic bins of interest.

-miComplete allows a user to provide a list of genomes or genomic bins to retrieve some basic statistics regarding the given genomes (size, GC-content, total number of CDs and contigs, as well as N- and L50, N- and L90).
+miComplete allows a user to provide a list of genomes or genomic bins to retrieve some basic statistics regarding the given genomes (size, GC-content, total number of CDS and contigs, as well as N- and L50, N- and L90).
 Further a set of marker genes in HMM format can be provided to also retrieve completeness and redundancy of those markers in each genome.
 Additionally, a set of weights for the marker genes can be provided to also retrieve the weighted versions of completeness and redundancy which can inform the user a bit more of the actual state completeness (see description).
 Alternatively, the user can calculate new weights for any given set of marker genes provided.